exactchange/drv-core/blue-paper.md

 **Reward Ceiling**

-Rewards are always mined at the current value of the coin, and therefore cannot generate further rewards.
+Rewards are always mined at the current value of EMBR, and therefore cannot generate further rewards.
 Because the reward is a recursive call of `onTransaction` (invoked within `onTransaction`) the concept of rewards deriving from other rewards isn't technically feasable, as it would cause an infinite loop in `onTransaction` and crash the blockchain.
 This creates a natural Reward Ceiling that minimizes dilution and volatility associated with mining:

 ```
 // ./events/events.transaction.js